 Our common stock is traded on Nasdaq under the symbol "PLBY".
 To maintain our listing we are required to satisfy continued listing requirements, including the requirement commonly referred to as the minimum bid price rule (Nasdaq Listing Rule 5450(a)(1)).
 The minimum bid price rule requires that the closing bid price of our common stock be at least \$1.00 per share.
 On November 3, 2023, we received a letter from the Staff of the Listing Qualifications Department of The Nasdaq Stock Market LLC indicating that based upon our common stock's closing bid price during the previous 30 consecutive business days, we no longer satisfied the Nasdaq minimum bid price rule.
 The notice had no immediate effect on the listing of our common stock on Nasdaq, and we have until May 1, 2024 to regain compliance.
 If at any time during such 180-calendar day period the closing bid price of our common stock is at least \$1.00 for a minimum of 10 consecutive business days, Nasdaq will provide us written confirmation of compliance and the matter will be closed.
 If we do not regain compliance by May 1, 2024, and we apply to transfer the listing of our common stock from The Nasdaq Global Market to The Nasdaq Capital Market, we may be eligible for an additional 180-calendar day compliance period, subject to satisfying the conditions in the applicable Nasdaq Listing Rules.
-However, there can be no assurance that we will be able to regain compliance with the minimum bid price rule or common stock, or the commencement of delisting proceedings, could, among other things, materially impair our stockholders' ability to buy and sell shares of our common stock and could have an adverse effect on the market price of, and the efficiency of the trading market for, our common stock.
-Although we may effect a reverse stock split of our issued and outstanding common stock in the future, there can be no assurance that such reverse stock split will enable us to regain, or maintain, compliance with the Nasdaq minimum bid price requirement.
+However, there can be no assurance that we will be able to regain compliance with the minimum bid price rule or continue to satisfy other continued listing standards and maintain the listing of our common stock on Nasdaq.
+The suspension or delisting of our common stock, or the commencement of delisting proceedings, could, among other things, materially impair our stockholders' ability to buy and sell shares of our common stock and could have an adverse effect on the market price of, and the efficiency of the trading market for, our common stock.
+Although we may effect a reverse stock split of our issued and outstanding common stock in the future, there can be no assurance th